pgaria/realAutomation/content/post/automation/testrail-integration-with-java-testng.md

 ---

 #### What is TestRail?
-TestRail (http://www.gurock.com/testrail/) is a modern and very nice tool for the Test Case Management by Quality Assurance and Development Team.
+[Gurock TestRail](http://www.gurock.com/testrail/) is a modern and very nice tool for the Test Case Management by Quality Assurance and Development Team.
 TestManagement tools are very helpful for managing the test cases and TestRail is pack with very useful features like web-based application, Rest API integration etc.

 ![Image Title](/img/testRail/TestRailReport.png)